In some games, Death Is a Slap on the Wrist

 - PlanetSide - The ancient Vanu matrix system allows for humans to be rebuilt at specialized facilities.
 When the planet detects that a soldier has died, it deconstructs their body and rebuilds them in a friendly facility.

 - Borderlands and Borderlands 2 have New-U stations, which basically creates an in-universe respawn point for anyone registered in the system.
 It's also implied to be the reason for the infinitely respawning enemies.
 It's repeatedly lampshaded (the second game actually has a mission where the goal is to kill yourself, because you'll respawn afterward anyway) and a bit prone to fridge logic (in 2, the Big Bad is the CEO of the company who owns the New-U stations, which raises the question of why he doesn't just take you out of the system).
-Said Fridge Logic eventually led to Word of God stating that the New-U stations were simply a game mechanic and not within the universe (which still doesn't explain the fact that Jack pays you to commit suicide in a sidequest).
+Word of God states that the New-U stations are simply a game mechanic and not within the universe (which still doesn't explain the fact that Jack pays you to commit suicide in a sidequest).

 - Spider And Web: In this interactive fiction game, the framing story is that you are a captured spy being interrogated.
 If you died in your retelling, the interrogator would be cross with you and make you start over.